aletheon/eleutherios-website/README.md

 ------ Service (Healthcare worker)
 ```

-People or businesses, can connect or serve one another at scale by subscribing to the relevant forum, customer request or conversation, that suits them.
+People or businesses, connect or serve one another at scale by subscribing to the relevant forum, customer request or conversation.

 #### Features: